beyzaispiir/INDE577_Final_Project/README.md

 # 📚 Final Project: Data Science & Machine Learning (INDE 577)

+This repository presents my final project for **CMOR 438/INDE 577: Data Science & Machine Learning** at Rice University, completed under the supervision of **Dr. Randy R. Davila**.
+In this project, I implemented key supervised and unsupervised machine learning algorithms entirely from scratch, applying them to original and carefully selected datasets to simulate real-world applications.
+Each section includes full code, analysis, visualizations, and documentation, reflecting my understanding of both fundamental concepts and practical modeling techniques.

+## What This Project Includes:
+- Implementation of important algorithms for **supervised** and **unsupervised** learning.
+- Application of models to unique or self-created datasets (not reusing lecture datasets).
+- Clear visualizations such as decision boundaries, scatter plots, and learning curves.
+- Detailed result analysis and discussion for each model.

+## Course Information:
+- **Course Name:** Data Science and Machine Learning (CMOR 438/INDE 577)
+- **University:** Rice University
+- **Instructor:** Dr. Randy R. Davila
+- **Semester:** Fall 2024

+This course introduced core concepts of machine learning, covering topics like regression models, clustering methods, decision trees, neural networks, and ensemble techniques.

+## Tools and Libraries Used:
+- Python 3.8
+- Libraries:
+  - **NumPy**
+  - **Pandas**
+  - **Matplotlib**
+  - **Seaborn**
+  - **scikit-learn**

 ## Overview

 This repository contains implementations of key supervised and unsupervised machine learning algorithms from scratch.